aroeh/dotnet-webapi-controllers/README.md

 ## API Dockerfiles
 There are 2 Dockerfiles present in the WebApiControllers project:
 - Dockerfile
-- Dockerfile_NoBuild.
+- Dockerfile_NoBuild

+> Dockerfile is the initial setup default within the repository.

 Each one demonstrates a different approach and potential use case.

-Dockerfile is the initial setup default within the repository.

 ### Dockerfile
 Dockerfile is typically the default kind of file that Visual Studio auto generates with adding container support to a project.